Invention for Innovation - Product Development Award Supporting Information for Applicants

 3.4 Quality of the project plan, including the technological content and risk mitigation strategy

-The proposed project must be focused on a specific clinical application, with the characteristics of the proposed technology or intervention clearly defined.
+The proposed project must be focused on a specific clinical application, with the characteristics of the proposed technology clearly defined.
 Project aims and objectives must be realistic in terms of time and resources requested.
 It is vital to add as much detail as possible on research design and methodology.
 The project plan must adequately address aims and objectives, identify the main technical and regulatory barriers and key risks to successful completion of the project and propose appropriate steps to mitigate these risks.
 If a favourable ethical opinion is required to carry out the project, evidence for approval must be provided before project start or before start of the respective work package.
 If ethical approval is only required in later stages of the project, it will be a distinct deliverable of the project and part of a funding stage gate.

 A clear set of measurements which define the success of the project must be outlined; the key risks to delivering the research and the contingencies that will be put in place to mitigate them identified.
 Ideally a risk register should be maintained and updated during the timeline of the research.